StefanDimov/parallax-techniques/README.md

 ## The Periscope

 - Looks like a big window in the page, with a fixed image inside
+- When the users scrolls further down, the image darkens and text and button appear

 ## Zooming Thumbnails